geodynamics/aspect/doc/sphinx/user/extending/testing/running-tests.md

 question why it makes sense to have tests at all?
-The answer is that there is *one* system on which all tests are supposed to succeed: This system is a machine that churns through all tests every time someone proposes a change to the ASPECT code base via the <span
+The answer is that there is *one* system on which all tests are supposed to succeed: This system is a machine that churns through all tests every time someone proposes a change to the ASPECT code base via the
 ASPECT GitHub page.[9]
 Upon completion of the test suite, both the general summary (pass/fail) and a full verbose log will available from the GitHub page.
 Because the official test setup is set up in a